jlmelville/drnb/README.md

 `plugins/`.
 Plugin installs are best-effort—failures are logged but do not abort the script.
 Pass `--fresh` (or `-f`) if you want to delete each project's `.venv` before syncing (useful when switching Python versions).
-Pass `--reinstall-sdk` (or `-r`) to force `uv sync` to reinstall the `drnb-plugin-sdk` dependency in each project without bumping its version—handy while iterating on the SDK itself.
+Pass `--reinstall-sdk` (or `-r`) to force `uv sync` to reinstall the `drnb-plugin-sdk` (and `drnb-plugin-sdk-310` when present) dependency in each project without bumping its version—handy while iterating on the SDKs.

 When `ExternalEmbedder` launches a plugin it runs `uv run drnb-plugin-run.py` inside that plugin's directory, so the `.venv` created by `uv sync` is picked up automatically (no manual